merondun/puzzler/README.md

 1b) As a last resort, create conda environment from `/apptainer/environment.yml`, and install [HapHiC](https://github.com/zengxiaofei/HapHiC) and [assembly_stats](https://github.com/MikeTrizna/assembly_stats).
 If you go this route, please troubleshoot software and inspect the `.logs` before posting issues.

-You must make sure that `juicer pre` is available on path (included in HapHic installation), and you will need to modify path to `java -Xmx${MEM}G -jar /opt/HapHiC/utils/juicer_tools.1.9.9_jcuda.0.8.jar` to the correct path within `puzzler`.
+:exclamation: If you go the conda route, you must make sure that `juicer pre` is available on path (included in HapHic installation), and you will need to modify path to `java -Xmx${MEM}G -jar /opt/HapHiC/utils/juicer_tools.1.9.9_jcuda.0.8.jar` to the correct path within `puzzler`.
+Simply search for that line in the script and replace the `/opt/` path with the path to your `.jarfile`.

 <!-- TOC --><a name="workflow"></a>